AMID Logo

 • When palletizing cargo for shipping from the U.S. overseas, always pay attention to wood packing restrictions that apply in international cargo transportation.

-Please find more about palletizing in shipping freight from the USA on the website.
+Please find more information about palletizing when shipping freight from the USA on the website.